Hospital Finances Brutal Last Year? Here are 5 Financial Must-Do’s.

 Even before the Covid pandemic, many U.S. hospitals and health care systems faced difficult financial circumstances.
 Covid made finances even tougher, contributing to declining volumes and revenues, higher expenses and significantly reduced margins.
 According to a recent report, hospital operating margins were down 55.6% in 2020 compared with 2019, excluding federal CARES funding, and down 16.6% with CARES.

 During these tough financial times in health care, what should hospitals and health care systems be doing to preserve their long-term financial viability and meet patients’ needs?
-Here are five financial must-do’s:
+Here are five financial must-dos from Freed Associates:

 - Increase financial and clinical alignment – If the Covid pandemic offered any long-term lessons, it pointed out the need for a hospital’s CFO and financial team to regularly communicate with clinical leadership.
 These conversations should candidly detail the current and projected financial condition of the organization, explain the likelihood of potential financial scenarios impacting the system and outline current clinical practices impacting finances.
 Furthermore, organizations should be re-budgeting and re-planning for the current fiscal year as well as next fiscal year.
 All involved should know and be tracking key financial performance metrics such as monthly cash, revenue by department, denials, and payer mix.
 Emphasis should be placed on maximizing revenue capture in higher-profit areas.
 Hospitals should work with their commercial and public payers to reduce or eliminate denied claims, which delay reimbursement and cost additional resources to rework.